The Best Bars in Tasmania: From Hobart to Launceston and Beyond

 Fico

 Another forward-thinking restaurant making waves in Hobart’s happening food scene?
 Well, yes, but grab a seat at the bar for a night of food and wine snacking.
-It’s hotly contested real estate but worth the fight to sample your way through an Italian-loving wine list with the help of Bruny Island oysters, salumi, and rabbit and goose rillettes.
+It’s hotly contested real estate but worth the fight to sample your way through an Italian-loving wine list with the help of dishes that change on a weekly basis and could include Bruny Island oysters, salumi, and rabbit and goose rillettes.

 151 Macquarie Street, Hobart; (03) 6245 3391